A Year After a Revolution: A Syrian Trip Report

 The new Syrian flag in Damascus.

-I continued my aimless walk until I unintentionally stumbled upon the Old Souq of Damascus — an ancient covered marketplace that is a common feature of most Middle Eastern cities.
-I was completely overwhelmed by the sight of my discovery.
+I continued my aimless walk through side streets and alleys until I stumbled upon the Old Souq of Damascus — an ancient covered marketplace that is a common feature in most Middle Eastern cities.

 There I was — a sweaty backpacker with my bags weighing on me, with a big smile growing on my face.
 I was steeped in this great feeling I can best describe as a “traveler’s high”.
 Something that I rarely get when backpacking nowadays, but sometimes present whenever I arrive in a new country, or find myself self-aware of some strange situation I’ve gotten myself into.